 Adapted for reader’s theater (or readers theatre) by the author, from his story printed in Cricket, Oct.
 1998

 Story copyright © 1996 Aaron Shepard.
 Script copyright © 1996, 2002 Aaron Shepard.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose.

 PREVIEW: The invisible hunter at the end of the village is sought as husband by every village maiden—but will Little Scarface even dare to try?

 CULTURE: Native American, Canadian

 THEME: Self-esteem, heroines

 ROLES: Narrators 1–4, Little Scarface, Sister, Father, Patient One, Hidden One, Boy, Young Man, Old Woman, Young Woman